HiAS7/The-Sauce-Book-Online/_classes/Cleric.md

 At 6th level, you gain the ability to impede death’s progress.
 As a reaction when you or a creature you can see within 30 feet of you suffers a critical hit, you can turn that hit into a normal hit.
-Any effects triggered by a critical hit are canceled.\
+Any effects triggered by a critical hit are canceled.<br/>
 You can use this feature a number of times equal to your Wisdom modifier (minimum of once).
 You regain all expended uses when you finish a long rest.